DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

-I should not be essential to the value stream's operation.
+I should _not_ be essential to the value stream's operation (getting from idea to working-in-production).

-<p class="fragment">My focus is improving how the work is done</p>
+<p class="fragment">My focus is improving how the work is done.</p>

 Think of a 🏈 football or ⚽ soccer coach: I'm not on the field.
 I'm observing and advising.